 West Virginia: The contract itself must be submitted if it is subject to FERC jurisdiction.
 If the supply contract is with a local producer, only a list of relevant terms (name, quantity, price, price escalator, term, county of production and certain producer information: producer name, well name and number, API identification number, date drilling commenced, NGPA classification, date NGPA determination received, contract date, contract expiration date, price adjustment, contract quantities, price in \$/MMbtu and Mcf) must be submitted.
 If the supply contract is affiliated, the contract must be filed.
-Price and/or volume information for each contracts must be provided.
+Price and/or volume information for each contract and aggregate price and/or volume information for all contracts must be provided.
 Other information that must be provided includes: